 • Bring your Citation, Summons or Notice to Appear with you.
 Without documentation you cannot meet with an attorney.

-• Fill out the Client Intake Form.
+• Fill out the Online Application.
 Under the "Brief Statement of Facts" section, be sure to include the charge(s) and write CLINIC at the end of your statement.

 • If you have been assigned a public defender or have hired a private attorney, Student Legal Services cannot help you.